zanayr/chroma/src/README.md

 // logs false to the console
 ```

-**Valid Color Models**
+### Valid Color Models
-Valid Chroma color models inlclude the common string values of the rgb, rgba, hsl, hsla, hsv, hex and the 140 x11 web browser standard colors, along with hsva and several variations of hexadecimal color values.
+Valid Chroma color models include the common string values of the rgb, rgba, hsl, hsla, hsv, hex and the 140 x11 web browser standard colors, along with hsva and several variations of hexadecimal color values.
 ```
 // all 140 x11 browser standard colors
 chroma('pink');